frc-862/PitCartManager/README.md

 ## Requirements
 * A Raspberry Pi 3 or 4
 * Raspbian OS or another OS that supports Chromium on X server, NodeJS, and a touchscreen display
-* 1 touch screen monitors for the technician controller
+* 1 touch screen display for the controller
-* 1 non-touch monitor for the pit display
+* 1 non-touch display for the pit display

 ## Language
 This repository is developed in Vanilla JS, HTML, and ran with NodeJS